nyuvis/partial_dependence/README.rst

 It is already possible to plot something with the function ``plot()``.

-When ever you have a ``PdpCurves`` object available, you can plot something.
+Whenever you have a ``PdpCurves`` object available, you can plot something.
 Here you can find a first example.
 The visualization is automatically saved in a png file in the same folder of the script.

 .. code:: python